Why you should convert PDFs to HTML5 flipbooks

 If this sounds interesting and something that might interest and benefit you, then continue reading to find out why you should turn your PDF file into an HTML5 flipbook.

 The Portable Document Format was released by Adobe almost 30 years ago, and its main advantage is that people can use it regardless of their operating system and devices.
 For example, a PDF file on Windows looks the same as on Linux.
 It looks the same on a laptop as on a mobile phone.
 And unlike documents such as .docx, you can open a PDF file without requiring the installation of certain software.
 Usually, you can open a PDF file directly in the browser.
 Suffice it to say that it has many advantages over similar documents.

 Needless to say, it was successful, as PDF is the main format for electronic documents and books.
 Businesses and people alike use them for documents such as

 However, PDF files are mainly for viewing purposes, not editing.
 They might have some form fields where you can add some text, but that’s it.
 Making edits directly in the document requires additional programs, but more on that subject later.

 What is HTML5?

-Well, HTML, or HyperText Markup Language is the language that describes what web pages should look like.
+HTML or HyperText Markup Language is the language that describes what web pages should look like.
 In other words, it is the most important element of the World Wide Web.
-HTML was developed in the early 1990s and since then, it was updated several times in order to meet the requirements of the expanding online market.
+HTML was developed in the early 1990s, and since then, it has been updated several times to meet the requirements of the expanding online market.

-However, there were constant issues with how the different browsers were able to display websites.
-On many occasions, web developers had to adapt their code and rewrite it many times before launching a web page, due to the incompatibility of plugins and browsers.
+However, there were constant issues with how the different browsers could display websites due to the incompatibility of plugins and browsers.
 Why did this happen?
-Well, as a standalone language, HTML was able to display only static pages.
-At the same time, there was a growing demand for additional web features and thus, HTML has been coupled with various players such as Silverlight, Java or Flash.
+Well, as a standalone language, HTML could display only static pages.
+At the same time, there was a growing demand for additional web features, and thus, HTML has been coupled with various players such as Silverlight, Java, and Flash.

 Why should you convert PDFs to HTML5?